Printable version of the 2020 Cookie Program FAQs (Coming Soon!)

 Delinquency Report—form used to report someone who is delinquent in paying for product.

-Personify—Girl Scouts of Orange County’s membership database.
+Salesforce—Girl Scouts of Orange County’s membership database.

 Safety Activity Checkpoints—Guide for planning and implementation of specific activities.
 They represent the basic minimums to follow; they are not all-inclusive.
 They are the extensions of the basic safety guidelines and program standards and are also starting points for investigating resources with more in-depth information.

-SU – abbreivation for Service Unit
+SU – abbreviation for Service Unit

 SUCM—abreviation for Service Unit Cookie Manager, a volunteer who manages the cookies program for a service unit.